Overview

 No. The agent sees the same markdown content it always did.
 The graph database is transparent — it's a storage and delivery mechanism, not a new interface.

-What happens if the database is missing?
+What happens if Neo4j is down?

 How do I import my existing flat workspace files?